PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Test helpers
 Quite often bigger packages allow their own set of helpers that are very useful in our tests.
-So, when you pick the add-on, it is a good practice to be at least aware that the add-on provides some of test helpers by reviewing its readme.
+So, when you pick the add-on, it is a good practice to be at least aware that the add-on provides some of the test helpers by reviewing its readme.

 ## Example: